“Jesus will not change Who He is in order to accommodate your thinking;

 When everything is stripped away you are soon left with little but your own thoughts.
 In prison, John had a lot of time to think.
 And the essence of his thoughts were along these lines: Did I make a mistake?
 Did I really see the Spirit and hear the Voice, or was that just my imagination?
 And if He isn’t the One, do we need to start looking for another?

 How can this man give us His flesh to eat?
 So wondered the crowd, and so we wonder, even when we know that Christ is referring to Himself in a spiritual sense.
 So what is meant by this strange command?
 How may we apply it to our Christian life?

-There is more to the Christian life that just getting saved.
+There is more to the Christian life than just getting saved.
 That is the first step into a larger world.
-Jesus is continually calling out to you, saying, "Come to Me, and I will give you rest."
+Jesus is continually calling out to you, saying, “Come to Me, and I will give you rest.”
 That is a progressive thing.
 It is a daily thing.
 Every day we come to Jesus, everyday we hand over something else, every day we learn to rest in Him, and trust in His life.

 At His feet we discover there is a difference between the Holy and the Human; the One Who comes from Above, and the ones who come from Below; the One Who is Spirit and Truth, and those of us who are merely flesh and blood.
 His feet are burning brass.
 This is His majesty, and His righteousness.

 Having the Son, possessing the Son, being one with the Son, we have and possess everything God is.
 It never has been a question of seeking ten, one hundred, or one thousand different things from God.
 If we do not know from our experience, we should at least know from the Scriptures, that Christ is the Gift of God.